HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/README.md

 ### Prerequisites

-Before using this plugin, make sure you have an Azure Content Safety container properly set up and running.
+Before using this plugin, make sure you have an Azure AI Content Safety container properly set up and running.
 See [Install and run content safety containers with Docker](https://learn.microsoft.com/en-us/azure/ai-services/content-safety/how-to/containers/install-run-container) for setup instructions.
 Please verify that your container is accessible and responding to API requests before configuring this plugin.

 ### Steps